theramiyer/blog/content/post/2021/privacy-and-you.md

 Facebook wants to be in this space, because transactional messages are critical in determining the user's financial profile and behaviour.
 This is why Google tracks your purchases via Gmail, even though (it claims that) it does not show ads based on them.

 A step in this direction is WhatsApp Business.
-Businesses can sign up for the platform and, if more than one individual are interacting with customers or businesses want automated messaging, they could go for the paid package where the businesses get access to the [WhatsApp Business {{< smallcaps API >}}](https://www.whatsapp.com/business/api), using which, they can send messages.
+Businesses can sign up for the platform and, if more than one individual are interacting with customers or businesses want automated messaging, they could go for the paid package where the businesses get access to the [WhatsApp Business {{< smallcaps API >}}](https://www.whatsapp.com/business/api), using which, they can automate messaging.

 This is crucial information for Facebook, because it can tell who is buying what from whom, how frequently they have interactions, etc.

 Also, WhatsApp Business is not restricted to businesses.
 Political organisations, activists, anyone with need to interact with hundreds, thousands or millions of users can use the platform.
 The _Cambridge Analytica_ scandal is a classic example of manipulation of users on the fence.
-All this power vested in a single powerful entity is dangerous.
+All this power vested in a single large entity is dangerous.
+And Facebook is an empire.

 And, do not forget the payment integration.
 Using {{< smallcaps UPI >}} apps such as PhonePe and Google Pay we (users and businesses) give loads of financial data to the makers of these apps.
-If you combined messaging with payments (which Google and PhonePe have not excelled at yet because nobody sees the two as communication apps), could skyrocket user-base and data collection.
-You build a business _ecosystem_ that nobody would want to leave.
+If you combined messaging with payments (which Google and PhonePe have not excelled at yet because nobody sees the two as communication apps), user-base and data collection could skyrocket.
+It would be a business _ecosystem_ that nobody would want to leave.

 ## Facebook already knows me

 Like a friend pointed out, Facebook already knows perhaps too much about each of us.
-Going by what we browse, which ads we watch without scrolling and what products interest us is half the story.
+Going by what we browse, which ads we watch without scrolling away and what products interest us is half the story.
 Where the real money goes is the more important half.
-We all have our #FoundOnAmazon lists and those lists that have products we may never buy, but wish for nonetheless.
+We all have our #FoundItOnAmazon lists and those lists that have products we may never buy, but wish for nonetheless.
 No store makes real money from window-shoppers.
-For now, other than products that you buy on Facebook itself, Facebook knows you like something; it does not know what you actually buy, unless you review the product on the platform, claiming to have bought it.
+For now, other than products that you buy on Facebook itself, Facebook knows you probably like something; it does not know what you actually buy, unless you review the product on the platform, claiming to have bought it.

 This may change in the future.
 In other words, we will confirm Facebook's doubts.
 This will make for a more accurate profile.